Skip to main content

 In men, the relationship between insulin resistance and hypogonadism is bidirectional and pernicious.
 Insulin resistance promotes visceral adiposity, and visceral adipose tissue is a site of increased aromatase activity, the enzyme that converts testosterone to estradiol.
 This can lead to a relative estrogen excess and further suppression of the HPG axis.

 Concurrently, low testosterone itself appears to promote insulin resistance, creating a self-perpetuating cycle of metabolic and endocrine dysfunction.
-Lifestyle interventions, particularly nutritional strategies that lower the glycemic load and exercise protocols that increase skeletal muscle mass, directly target this nexus of pathology by improving and breaking the cycle.
+Lifestyle interventions, particularly nutritional strategies that lower the glycemic load and exercise protocols that increase skeletal muscle mass, directly target this nexus of pathology by improving insulin sensitivity and breaking the cycle.

 The clinical severity of perimenopausal and andropausal symptoms is often a reflection of an underlying metabolic dysfunction, which can be directly addressed through targeted lifestyle protocols.